Ensemble Transport Adaptive Importance Sampling: Numerical Examples

 Figure~\ref{fig:P1 opt beta} (a) shows the two values of $\beta$ which are optimal according to the acceptance rate and relative $L^2$ error criteria for the RWMH algorithm.
 The smaller estimate comes from the relative $L^2$ error, and the larger from the acceptance rate.
 The results in Figure~\ref{fig:P1 opt beta} are summarised in Table~\ref{table:prob1 opt beta}.
 Since in general we cannot calculate the relative $L^2$ error, we must optimise the algorithm using the acceptance rate.
 From the relative $L^2$ error curve we can see that the minimum is very wide and despite the optimal values being very different there is not a large difference in the convergence rate.

 Figure~\ref{fig:P1 opt beta} (b) shows the effective sample size ratio compared to the error analysis and the variance of the weights.
 The relative $L^2$ error graph is noisy, but it is clear that the maximum in the effective sample size and the minimum in the variance of the weights are both close to the minimum in the relative $L^2$ error.
 Due to this we say that the estimate of the effective sample size found by averaging the statistic over each iteration is a good indicator for the optimal scaling parameter.
-In general this indicator overestimates the value of $\neff$ found by using the entire sample.